bplmaps/lmec-main-site/content/research/appointments.md

 #### Reading Room Policy

-For security purposes, only select personal items are permitted in the Rare Maps Reading Room.
+For security purposes, only select personal items are permitted in the Reading Room.
 Coats, bags, and other belongings can be stored in a locker while using the reading room.

 You are welcome to bring your laptop, silenced phone, camera and associated cords into the reading room.
 We have paper and pencils available for notetaking.
 If there’s anything else you would like to bring with you, please let us know when you submit your appointment request.